roytang/blog/content/post/2023/12/tv-rich-morty-wheel-of-time-doctor-who-spy-x/index.md

 date: 2023-12-26 04:50:59
 dontinlinephotos: true
 resources:
-- src: rm-mail.png
+- alt: Even You've Got Mail beings with Tom Hanks killing that cop.
-  alt: "Even You've Got Mail beings with Tom Hanks killing that cop."
+  src: rm-mail.png
-  title: "Rick is an export on rom-coms"
+  title: Rick is an export on rom-coms
-- src: spyx.png
+- alt: I'm a cool-headed spy.
+I must not let my emotions show.
-  alt: "I'm a cool-headed spy.
-I must not let my emotions show."
+  src: spyx.png
-  title: "Cool-headed spy."
+  title: Cool-headed spy.
 reviews:
 - description: More of the same, but I found a number of the eps enjoyable.
   hashtag: rick-and-morty-s7